calvinvuong/p2p_network/README.md

 * Clears the list of sockets and list of connected neighbor IP addresses.

 ### Exit
-Does the same thing as the `Leave` command, but also breaks out of the main program loop in `p2p`, which terminates the peer.
+Does the same thing as the `Leave` command, but also breaks out of the main program loop in `p2p` and terminates peers, which terminates the peer.

 ## Main Program and Threads